In5al/PAD/Lab1/readme.md

 ## Application Suitability
 ### Why is this application relevant?
 <p>Durak.md is a multiplayer card game that allows players to join a lobby, play games in real time, and keep track of their performance.
 A lobby system helps manage game sessions, allowing players to join, create, or leave games seamlessly.
 The application will offer real-time gameplay, messaging, and a score tracking feature.<p>
-<p>This project is relevant because it addresses the complexities of real-time multiplayer games, where multiple users need to interact simultaneously without significant delays.
+<p>The real-time nature of the game, combined with multiple simultaneous user interactions and different game states, makes Durak.md an ideal candidate for microservices.
 Microservices provide a scalable and fault-tolerant way to manage various game components like lobbies, user authentication, game logic, and score tracking.</p>

 ### Why does this application require a microservice architecture?
-<p>A game like Durak.md has several independent components that are best managed as microservices:<p>
+<p>"Similar to how Facebook uses microservices for its complex, multi-faceted platform,  Durak.md has several independent components that are best managed as microservices:<p>

 - Lobby management for real-time communication using WebSockets.
 - Game engine for handling the game logic, turns, and game states.